unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-4_complete-the-frontend.md

 Sign both, wait a moment, and then you’ll be prompted for the final `provide` signature—sign that as well.
 🙌 If anyone can help improve this UI flow, please share with UNCHAIN!

-After a short wait (once the popup appears and you click OK), the `Your Details` panel on the right will update!
+After a short wait（once the popup appears and you click OK）, the `Your Details` panel on the right will update!

 ![](/images/AVAX-AMM/section-3/3_4_4.png)